Second-Year Residential Requirement

 Please note that exemption requests do not guarantee automatic approval and must be accompanied by the appropriate documentation required to complete your request.

 While we encourage all second-year students to reap the above-mentioned benefits by living on campus or with an affiliate, we do realize that individual circumstances may result in the need for exemption.
-You may submit an exemption request with supportive documentation by logging in to the Housing Portal and completing the “Second-Year Residential Exemption Request" beginning January 19, 2021.

 If the following situation applies to you, then you do not need to complete a second-year exemption request or take further action should you decide to live off campus: